-Within three years of the first CEWH trade, the CEWH will commission an independent expert to conduct an assessment of the impacts of its trading on the water market, including consideration of third-party and socio-economic impacts.
+In 2019, the CEWH will commission an independent expert to conduct an assessment of the impacts of its trading on the water market, including consideration of third-party and socioeconomic impacts.
 The findings of the assessment will be made publicly available.